-During the Test
+During the test

-- Work quickly and carefully. - Do not spend too much time on any one question. - Mark only one answer for each question. - You will receive credit only for answers marked in the circles on your screen.
+- · Work quickly and carefully. - Do not spend too much time on any one question. - · Select only one answer for each question. - You will receive credit only for answers marked in the circles on your screen.
 Your score will be based on the number of questions you answer correctly.
 There is no penalty for guessing. - Try to answer every question to the best of your ability. - Pay close attention to the timer during the Reading section of the test.
-In the Reading section (75 minutes) you have to pace yourself, so work quickly and if you do not know the answer to a question, come back to it later. - You may not use note paper.
+In the Reading section (37 minutes) you have to pace yourself, so work quickly and if you do not know the answer to a question, come back to it later. - · You may not use paper. - Listening section: you cannot navigate through the Listening section questions; you will need to follow the flow and timing of the Listening test questions.
+It is not possible to pause the Listening questions.